 What if I Never Received a Form?

 Some Rush County residents have indicated they have not received a census form in the mail.
 If you have not received your form, click here for information on what to do.
-For those who have not received forms, please be advised, we are working with the regional census representative to get forms distributed.

 What is the Census?